GSTJ/react-native-magic-modal/README.md

 `pr338-social-card.png` is not a frame of anything.
 It is the whole of the new 1280x640 `MagicModalSocial` composition, which is what the branch ships in place of that poster.

+`pr338-install-card.png` is frame 405, kept separate because it is the one place the composition names the package and #335 changed the answer.